Date these terms and conditions were revised: 1st July 2019

 - Event applications, registrations, administration and informing people about our events

-- Forwarding surveys and consultations run by other organisations with whom we collaborate or are funding
+- Carrying out our own surveys and forwarding surveys and consultations run by other organisations with whom we collaborate or are funding

 - Providing additional member benefits for example and not limited to tax investigation insurance provided automatically as part of our membership offer

 - Facilitating the registration process, discounts and or cashback with our partners (where applicable) should a member use their products & services offered via their website